Hinaser/PasswordManager/README.md

 # PasswordManager
 This project creates password management tool for Windows platform.
-The tool can pickup id/password easily and also provides a new password creation dialogue.
+The tool enables you to pickup id/password easily.

 # Pre-Requisition
-You can run this app on .NET Framework 3.5 or higher.
+You can run this app on .NET Framework 3.5 or higher on Windows platform.
 (.NET Framework 3.5 is installed Windows7 by default)

 # Feature
 This app will provide you features as follows:

+* Basic
+ - Add/Modify/Delete passwords
+ - Passwords can be stored in custom folder tree structure
+ - Save passwords to encrypted file
 * Accessibility
- - Easily look around your private password in a combination with tree/list style
+ - Look around your private password easily by a combination of tree/list style data structure
- - Copy id/password to clipboard by left-double click or right-double click
+ - Copy id/password to clipboard by left-double-click/right-double-click for easy pasting to input form
- - Manage Folder/Sub folder for password container
+ - Manage Folder/Sub folder for password container.
+Move password to any folder you want.
 * Security
  - Save those password data into an encrypted private file.
 Even if password file is stolen, your password is still protected by master password.
+(Be careful to choose master password for better security!)
 * Portability
  - Application itself is seperated to encrypted password file.
 So you can import/export password data easily.
 You can also easily make backups by copying the file.